Skip to main content

 Archery

-Alpe d'Huez has a 400m zip wire that's open in winter and summer at the XFly centre.
-Here you can also do some climbing and jump on a giant airbag, and you don't have to be a child to enjoy it!
-At the Palais des Sports, there is also an indoor adventure trail hung 8m above the floor open every day in July and August for anyone over 6 years old.
+At the Palais des Sports there is an indoor adventure trail hung 8m above the floor, open every day in July and August for anyone over six years old.

 Walking, hiking and running in Alpe d'Huez